jcoliz/defender-endpoint-samples/hello-world/README.md

 # Hello World

-This sample connects to the Defender for Endpoint APIs, then makes a couple basic requests
+This sample connects to the Defender for Endpoint APIs, then makes a simple request to gets recently-reported machines.

-* Gets recently reported machines
-* Gets most critical security recommendations

 ## Getting Started